isaddiq/isaddiq.github.io/Readme.md

 # 🎓 Academic Portfolio Website

-A modern, responsive, and interactive academic portfolio website for **Saddiq Ur Rehman**, PhD Student at Kyung Hee University.
+A modern, responsive, and interactive academic portfolio website by **Saddiq Ur Rehman**, PhD Student at Kyung Hee University.
 This portfolio showcases research work, publications, projects, and professional experience in an elegant and user-friendly design.

 ## 🌟 Features